-As the State Deputy and his fellow officers prepare for the annual meeting, they will have to consider the various resolutions proposed by the councils in the Florida jurisdiction and whether to support or oppose these resolutions.
-Most of the resolutions that are submitted at the state convention recognize notable achievements by members and clergy within the jurisdiction, pertain to issues of State Council governance, or address other matters relating to the jurisdiction.
-State Councils may also adopt resolutions that are intended to be submitted to the Supreme Council at its annual meeting in August.
-This memorandum is intended to provide guidance on the resolutions process.
+Most of the resolutions that are submitted at the State Convention recognize notable achievements by members and clergy within the jurisdiction, pertain to issues of State Council governance, or address other matters relating to the jurisdiction.
+State Councils may also adopt resolutions that are intended to be submitted to convey the Supreme Council's guidance on the resolutions process.